sai-harsha-k/Job-Easy/README.md

   - `train_models.py`: Script for training and saving machine learning models.
   - `evaluate_models.py`: Script for evaluating models and generating ROC and precision-recall curves.
 - `data/`: Directory for storing datasets used in the project.
-  - `mbti_1.csv`: Dataset containing MBTI types and text posts.
+  - `mbti_1.csv`: This dataset includes MBTI types and corresponding text posts.
+It serves as a reference for running analyses or building preliminary models.
+However, the actual dataset used to develop our models cannot be shared due to a non-disclosure agreement with the dataset owner.
   - `skills.csv`: Dataset containing a list of skills.

 ## Contributing